lukechampine/us/cmd/user/README.md

 `user` stores and retrieves files using *metafiles*, which are small files containing the metadata necessary to retrieve and update a file stored on a host.
 Uploading a file creates a metafile, and downloading a metafile creates a file.
-Metafiles can be freely shared with other users, but are useless unless the user has contracts with the hosts specified in the metafile.
-To share multiple files, add their corresponding metafiles to an archive such as a `.tar` or `.zip`.
+Metafiles can be download by anyone possessing contracts with at least `min_shards` of the file's hosts.
+Thus metafiles can be freely shared with other users.
+To share multiple files, bundle their corresponding metafiles in an archive such as a `.tar` or `.zip`.

 The upload and download commands are straightforward: